Biocraft 2024 winner - spiral of life

 BioCraft Competition

-Please note that the annual BioCraft Competition (previously BioArtAttack 3D) 2025 has not yet opened.
+The annual BioCraft Competition (previously BioArtAttack 3D) 2025 is now closed.

 In this competition, participants create a biology-inspired 3D artwork from recycled, or other, materials.
 The competition is open to anyone in the UK and internationally.
 Entries are free of charge and the competition is open to all ages.